 Tips for Finding a Lost Pet

-3. Is your dog microchipped?
+Microchipped dog?
 If so, be sure to call your microchip company and report your dog missing.
 When calling, ensure that your contact information on file with the company is correct.

-4. Call all nearby park districts to alert them in case your dog ran into a park.
+Notify all nearby park districts to alert them in case your dog ran into a park.

 * Your flyer should not look crowded.
 Type it out, bold important parts and italicize others.
 Make sure to use a picture that is clear and large enough for people to easily identify your dog *

-- Make 500 copies to start (The office super-stores are generally inexpensive, ranging $.02 -.05/copy).
-Don’t be surprised if you end up making more.
+- Print 500 copies to start (The office super-stores are generally inexpensive, ranging $.02 -.05/copy).

 - Put flyers on poles, dog parks, pet stores,…anywhere where groups of people frequent.

-- Give flyers to postal employees in the area.
-Remember, every town is divided into different sections.
+- Give flyers to postal employees in the area, every town is divided into different sections.
 Every section may have different employees.
 Try to reach all of them as they are working to give them the flyers and ask them to help.
 They will have a good chance of spotting lost pets since they tend to be out driving the areas.

 - Walk day and night looking for your dog in the area you think he or she may be.
 Call him or her, if he has a favorite toy you can try bringing it along to squeak it.
 Bring your relatives or friends to help you look.
 Have a flashlight and most importantly, be safe.
 Most likely your pet will be out early morning to afternoon and sleeping at night.